 Can I renew my SA drivers licence online?

 By completing these steps, South Africans can renew their driver’s licenses online through the NaTIS system: Check out the NaTIS webpage.
 Select “Book Now” where it reads “Book now to renew your driving license card.”

 Apostil.co.za cannot help with driver’s license renewals

 Please note that Apostil.co.za does not and can not assist with driver’s licence renewal applications or collections.
 The applicant must appear in person when applying and collecting licence cards.
-We can, however, help you with a range of other document services.
+We can, however, help you with a range of other document services, such as police clearance certificates.
 See our pricing and get in touch with us today to learn more about our fast and effective document assistance service!